-RN, BN, Post Registration Certificate Course in Pain Management for Nurses
+RN, Post Registration Certificate Course in Perioperative Nursing, Post Registration Certificate Course in Pain Management

 Advanced Practice Nurse

-RN, MNurs, BN, Post Registration Certificate Course in Perioperative Nursing
+RN, Post Registration Certificate Course in Palliative Care

 The QMH DA has been providing regular pain management services in QMH since 1990.
 This is the first formal pain management service in Hong Kong.
 The scope of services includes acute pain service (APS)—providing postoperative and other acute pain management; as well as chronic or cancer pain management—attending to all in-patient consultations from other specialties (with subsequent follow up care).
 The first out-patient clinic in pain management was jointly established by Department of Clinical Oncology and Department of Anaesthesiology in 1993.
 It serves patients with intractable cancer pain.
 The Division's own Pain Clinic was commenced in 1995 to look after out-patient referrals.
 In 1997, QMH DA was accredited by the Hong Kong College of Anaesthesiologists and became one of the first training centers of Diploma in Pain Management.